Ayurvedic Nutrition

 For Pitta inflammation (cooling focus):

-• Cucumbers, courgettes, and sweet vegetables
+• Cucumbers, courgettes, sweet vegetables

 • Sweet fruits: grapes, pomegranates, melons, mangoes